 In-state tuition rates are available to qualified students after one year of residency.
 Need-based aid is available and applicants are strongly encouraged to apply for aid when applying for admission.

-Our day division is a full-time, 3 year program.
-We offer the unique opportunity for first year law students (1Ls) to choose one elective course during the second semester, allowing students to pursue areas of interest before the second year.
+The day division is a full-time, three-year program.
+First-year law students may choose one elective course during the second semester, allowing them to pursue areas of interest before the second year.

 Day division students with unique needs may, after admission, request participation in a part-time program.

 For applicants who wish to study part-time, the four-year evening division program is a perfect option.
-The evening division is a 4 year program.
 Classes are typically offered Monday, Tuesday, Wednesday and Thursday nights between 6 p.m. and 10 p.m.
 Many students choose the evening division so they can attend law school while working full time, although anyone is welcome to apply.

 The Semester in DC Program offers students a unique opportunity to expand their horizons, gain valuable contacts and legal experience, build their resumes, and learn how our federal government works.
 Students work in a congressional office, federal agency or non-profit organization in Washington, D.C., while earning a full semester's academic credit.
 Read more about the Semester in Washington, D.C. »

 Our students learn by doing.
-In fact, all students are required to participate in at least one experiential learning opportunity while attending UConn Law.
+All students are required to participate in at least one experiential learning opportunity while attending UConn School of Law.
 Because of Connecticut's liberal student practice rule, our students represent real clients in every state and federal court within the jurisdiction.
-We offer more than a dozen clinical learning opportunities in areas such as asylum and human rights, intellectual property and entrepreneurship, criminal law, environmental law, and more.
+We offer more than a dozen clinical learning opportunities in areas such as asylum and human rights, intellectual property and entrepreneurship, criminal law, environmental law and more.

 The International Programs Office offers students unique opportunities to study in foreign law schools, during the academic year.
 UConn School of Law partners with ABA-approved programs at law schools in France, Germany, Ireland, Israel, Italy, Spain, The Netherlands, and the United Kingdom.
 Read more about International Exchange Opportunities»